UltraSalem/mightykingdoms/mightykingdoms_full.md

 D) Reform

 ###A) Orders
+*First player brakes*: To minimise the compounding benefit of having more armies, if the first player has more armies than the second player, the first player chooses an order for *all* of their armies before any other players.
+Then proceed to *Order cycle*, below.

-In player order, each player chooses one army and gives it an order.
-This is one order cycle.
+*Order cycle*: In player order, each player chooses one army and gives it an order.
 Repeat the order cycle until all armies have been given an order.
 Once given, an order may not be changed.
 A player may not pass when it is their turn unless they have no more armies to give orders to.

-Players may choose from any of the following orders for each of their armies. _Exception:_ An army on its side may only choose Regroup.
+The first player is not included in the *Order cycle* if they had more armies as per *First player breaks*, above.

 Ships are given orders in the same way as armies.
 If an army shares a tile with a ship, it may set sail with them.
 The army and ship are paired up for the order, and the pair is treated as part of the ship for movement.
 Each ship can pair with only one army.
 By doing this a player may move armies across oceans.
 Ship/army pairs are only given one order for the pair, and the orders are resolved as one order.
 A pair can unpair at the start of any order phase if the player wishes, unless on the open ocean!

+Players may choose from any of the following orders for each of their armies. _Exception:_ An army on its side may only choose Regroup.

 **Move**
 Put the army or ship you are ordering half into an adjacent tile to show which tile it plans to move into.
 The adjacent tile can be unexplored or controlled, and it does not matter who controls the tile.
 The army or ship is still considered to be in the start tile until its order is resolved.